YOUR EYES AND DIABETES

 The tiny blood vessels in the retina are damaged when diabetes progresses, causing diabetic retinopathy.
 In addition, blurred vision can be created through macular edema, when fluids and lipids leak onto the macula due to damaged blood vessels.

 With this progressive disease, it can advance creating fragile blood vessels along the retina and in the clear gel in the eye.
 Left untreated, bleeding and cloudy vision have the ability to destroy the retina.

 Often, there are no signs of diabetic retinopathy, however, the blurring effects of macular edema can leave you with fluctuating vision.

 Dilation and an extensive eye exam, including a visual acuity test, is the only way to detect diabetic retinopathy.
 If a macular edema is suspected, your doctor will locate the leaking blood vessels that require treatment through a fluorescein angiography.

 HOW IS IT TREATED?

-The best treatment is to prevent the development of retinopathy as much as possible.
+The best treatment is comes before diagnosis through the prevention of diabetic retinopathy.
 Strict control of your blood sugar will significantly reduce the long-term risk of vision loss from diabetic retinopathy.